Updated October, 29, 2018

 Thank you for keeping United Way and the children of central Iowa in mind during the holiday season.
 With new, quality books in their hands, central Iowa kids are more likely to read proficiently by the end of third grade, making them four times more likely to graduate from high school.

-The gift of a book this holiday season is a gift that can lead to a diploma.
+The gift of a book is a gift that can lead to a diploma.

 United Way of Central Iowa launched READ to SUCCEED, a ground-breaking, community-wide awareness and action campaign to help our kids get the skills they need to succeed as students and beyond.